eye-division/lucybaxandall/_products/product1-copy-2.md

 sku: table-mats
 image: /uploads/img-3214.jpg
 description: >-
-  6 handmade tablemats, cotton and linen fibres.
+  6 handmade tablemats, cotton fibres.
 Can also be used for drawing, collage or many other art and craft projects.
 We'll choose a colour for you, or let us know your preference via the contact page.
 We can also make any quantity in your colour choice to order for special occasions.
 category: Tabletop
 _options:
   main_image_path: